apache/doris-website/versioned_docs/version-2.1/lakehouse/metacache.md

 	Controlled by the FE configuration item `external_cache_expire_time_minutes_after_access`.
 The unit is minutes, with a default of 10 minutes.
 Reducing this time allows for more real-time viewing of the latest name lists in Doris but increases the frequency of accessing external data sources.

-### Library and Table Objects
+### Database and Table Objects

 Cache individual library and table objects.
 Any access operations on libraries or tables, such as queries, writes, etc., will retrieve the corresponding objects from this cache.

-Note that the list of objects in this cache may be inconsistent with the cache of [Library and Table Names](#) .
+Note that the list of objects in this cache may be inconsistent with the cache of **Database and Table Name Lists** Cache .

 For example, by using the `SHOW TABLES` command, you can retrieve tables `A`, `B`, `C` from the name list cache.
 Suppose an external data source adds table `D` at this time, then `SELECT * FROM D` can access table `D`, and the cache of table objects will add the object of table `D`, but the cache of table names may still be `A`, `B`, `C`.
 Only when the cache of table names is refreshed, it will become `A`, `B`, `C`, `D`.